*Updated Dec 28, 2018*

 If you’ve got an international trip planned, you’re probably wondering how this could impact you.
 Can you get a passport during a government shutdown?

-The answer is yes, at least at first.
-However, it may take longer than usual.
+The answer depends on the type of shutdown, when it happens.
+If the passport offices are still open, it may be possible but it could take longer than usual.
 That’s because passport services are funded in part by application fees.
 So, there’s usually some money available to continue services even if Congress doesn’t pass a funding bill.

 Can you get a passport during a government shutdown?
 Yes, but be prepared to wait.